Skip to main content

 What to Consider When Selecting a Major

-Students get overly concerned about selecting the "right" major.
-But don’t worry about what your parents want or what might get you the most brownie points.
-As the person declaring the major, you’ll be accountable for learning the material, completing the papers, conducting the research and taking the exams.
+Students get overly concerned about selecting the "right" major, but there is often more than one path that would help you prepare for what you want to do after college.
+Don’t worry about what your parents of friends might tell you - you’re the one who will be learning the material, completing the papers, conducting the research and taking the exams.
 Therefore you, and you alone, should decide what you will major in while attending UW-Green Bay.
 Here are the most important things to consider:

 Interests

 What do you like to do?
-You’ll be spending hours every week going to class, studying for tests, working on papers and completing coursework, so it’d be nice if the major you’re focusing on is something you actually enjoy learning it.
+You’ll be spending hours every week going to class, studying for tests, working on papers and completing coursework, so it’d be nice if the major you’re focusing on is something you actually enjoy learning.

 Goals